Rick Treon writes about life and death in the Lone Star State.

 He then took the same position at The Kerrville Daily Times in Central Texas, where he oversaw a staff that won Texas AMPE Newspaper of the Year in its size category in 2018.
 He left The Times and full-time journalism in 2018.

-Rick’s debut novel, Deep Background, was purchased by Black Rose Writing and published on December 6, 2018.
+Deep Background was purchased by Black Rose Writing and published on December 6, 2018.
 It went on to become an Amazon international bestseller and won the 2019 PenCraft Award for Literary Excellence in Suspense.

-He is a member of the 2018/2019 International Thriller Writers Debut Author class, and before being honored at ThrillerFest XIV in New York, his second novel, Let the Guilty Pay, was named a finalist in the Writers’ League of Texas 2019 Manuscript Contest (under the working title HELPERS).
+He is a member of the 2018/2019 International Thriller Writers Debut Author Class, and before being honored at ThrillerFest XIV in New York, Let the Guilty Pay, was named a finalist in the Writers’ League of Texas 2019 Manuscript Contest (under the working title HELPERS).

 Research for Let the Guilty Pay, which was purchased by Fawkes Press as part of a two-book deal in August 2019, included working as a welder’s helper with an oil pipeline welding crew in Oklahoma and Texas during the fall of 2018.

-Let the Guilty Pay will be released in paperback and ebook in July 2020 to begin the Bartholomew Beck thriller series.
+Let the Guilty Pay was released in paperback and e-book in July 2020 to begin the Bartholomew Beck thriller series.
 He also released a prequel novella, Live with the Truth, on April 1, 2020.

-Rick returned to working with on an oil pipeline in the Permian Basin in the winter of 2019 to finish researching the sequel to Let the Guilty Pay, which he is currently writing back home in Texas.
+Rick returned to working on an oil pipeline in the Permian Basin in the winter of 2019 to finish researching The Price of Silence, the sequel to Let the Guilty Pay, which was released in August 2021.